1005 N. Marion St.

 Civil Penalty Code Enforcement Citations

-Under Section 489.127(5), each county or municipality may, at its option, designate one or more of its code enforcement officers, as defined in chapter 162, to enforce, as set out in this subsection, the provisions of subsection (1) and s.
-489.132(1) against persons who engage in activity for which a county or municipal certificate of competency or license or state certification or registration is required.
+The designated code enforcement officers enforce the provisions of subsection (1) and Section 489.132(1) against persons who engage in activity for which a county or municipal certificate of competency or license or state certification or registration is required.

 Under subsection (5)(m), the willful refusal to sign and accept a citation issued by a code enforcement officer is a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083.

-If you received a citation issued by a code enforcement officer, we can help you contest the citation.
-For most violations, the maximum civil penalty which may be levied may not exceed $2,000.
-After you are served with the citation, you must cease the work that allegedly caused the citation.
+The maximum civil penalty levied for most violations may not exceed $2,000.
+After being served with the citation, you must cease the work that allegedly caused the citation.

 Administrative Hearings on Code Enforcement Citations

-If the person issued the citation, or his or her designated representative, shows that the citation is invalid or that the violation has been corrected prior to appearing before the enforcement or licensing board or designated special magistrate, the enforcement or licensing board or designated special magistrate may dismiss the citation unless the violation is irreparable or irreversible.
+If the person issued the citation, or his or her designated representative, shows that the citation is invalid or that the violation has been corrected before appearing before the enforcement or licensing board or designated special magistrate, the enforcement or licensing board or designated special magistrate may dismiss the citation unless the violation is irreparable or irreversible.

 Each day a willful, knowing violation continues shall constitute a separate offense under the provisions of this subsection.

-If the enforcement or licensing board or designated special magistrate finds that a violation exists, the enforcement or licensing board or designated special magistrate may order the violator to pay a civil penalty of not less than the amount set forth on the citation but not more than $2,500 per day for each violation.
-In determining the amount of the penalty, the enforcement or licensing board or designated special magistrate shall consider the following factors:
+If the enforcement or licensing board or designated special magistrate finds that a violation exists, the enforcement or licensing board or designated special magistrate may order the violator to pay a civil penalty.

-• The gravity of the violation.
+• The gravity of the violation;

 • Any previous violations committed by the violator.